Home Offices Shouldn’t Be Toxic Workplaces

 What Makes a Toxic Workplace?

 When we talk about toxic workplaces, we’re talking about a variety of factors that result in people feeling unproductive, anxious, and helpless.
+A toxic workplace is more than just a place where you don't want to go, whether in person or virtually.
 They are often marked by personal conflict, intimidation, and burnout.
 Toxic work cultures are bad for workers, and ultimately bad for the company or organization.
 Toxic teams have a harder time performing than non-toxic ones.

 Toxic workplaces are often enforced by unspoken expectation and by atmosphere.
 For example, if you theoretically have unlimited vacation but you never see anyone take a few days off, you’ll quickly see that vacations aren’t a real option for you.